Kyriosity/read-write/README+/pencraft/README+/opuses/punchcard.md

 &nbsp;&nbsp;**7️⃣**  Search for a graph among collateral outputs.\
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;If fail, read errors, debug (mentally), and go to **2️⃣**.

 The motivation was so high (as you can feel) that most had succeeded in the first approach but not me.

 Between **4️⃣** and **5️⃣** a fellow disciple intruded: shuffling my deck unnoticed.
-A lesson learned about data integrity and security.
+I got machine language curse printed instead of the graph and a lesson learned about data integrity and security.

 &nbsp;&nbsp;&nbsp;&nbsp;<sup>🥪</sup> <sub>I wonder how it may look object-oriented.
 A card glued over the base one to inherit or override?</sub>\
 &nbsp;&nbsp;&nbsp;&nbsp;<sup>🛠️</sup> <sub>Precisionists can definitely treat their occupation as true pure coders.</sub>\